 Geumosan Provincial Park: Time for a change of scenery in Korea

-The sultry summer has passed, but the stress from everyday life and work can still wear on you.
+The stress from everyday life and work can wear on you.
 Sometimes you just need to get away, but that’s hard to do without taking vacation days.
 So, many people just lie on the couch after work and waste time.
 But if you have the motivation to drive a little or hop on a train, the Geumosan Reservoir and Olle is a great place to unwind and enjoy nature at its finest.
 And you don’t need to make a lot of travel arrangements or do any packing.
 This is the perfect day trip!

 Zig zag path

 If you are driving, slow down and enjoy the scenery!
 Some tourists drive so fast up the mountain that they miss the entrance to the Geumo Province Park.
 There are two parking lots on the mountain.
 When you ask a taxi driver to take you at Geumosan, he will most likely take you to the parking lot in the middle of mountain.
 So, before you get to the mountain, you need to speak up and tell him to go to ‘Geumosan Daejuchajang’ (big parking lot) next to the Geumochen stream.
 Then you can slowly walk up to the mountain and enjoy more scenery.

 If you drive slowly and take in the scenery, you won’t miss the sign leading you to the parking area.
 If you’re taking a train (make sure you look out the window and take in all the beauty), get off at Gumi Station and grab a taxi to parking area.
 It’ll cost you about 3,600 won each way.

 Note: It takes more than two hours to get there by car from Camp Humphreys and Osan Air Base.
 By train, it’s about 20 minutes less.